-White Tears
+‘The Ghost is Him’: The Echoes of Racism, Non-Being and Haunting in White Tears

 In White Tears two young hipsters, Seth and Carter, use the latter’s inheritance to set themselves up as record producers.
 Carter becomes fixated on blues music, specifically its pre-war iteration, because the form is ‘more intense and authentic than anything made by white people’ (2017: 9).
 This culminates in their creation of a fake song, ‘Graveyard Blues’, for which Seth supplies a ‘vocal’ from a covert recording of an African American chess player in Washington Square; the pair attribute the track to the invented musician Charlie Shaw.
 Seth and Carter construct their digital recording to mimic the physicality of an old 78rpm record, with all the associated cracks and pops of shellac, but the electronic file itself has presence only on a hard drive.
 In that sense ‘Graveyard Blues’ is a classic Baudrillardian simulacrum, a copy that does not exist in its original form.
 But something else does exist: a malevolent presence conjured by the record, one that will return in search of justice.
 Charlie Shaw, we discover, was real, a budding Blues musician wrongfully arrested en route to a recording session back in the Jim Crow era.
 As was shamefully common at the time, Shaw was incarcerated on trumped up vagrancy charges and made to undertake hard labour, dying unknown and unheard without ever having a chance to record his music.
 In White Tears this liminal object, with its alternating oscillation between presence and absence, speaks to a broader social concept of blackness as both object and non-existence, one which Kunzru weaponises by transforming this abject, non-existent, ghostly state into a violent narrative of revenge, revoicing and possession.
+In doing so, Kunzru enters into an extensive dialogue with the cultural history of music and racism, and the way in which particular African American musical forms become compromised by their reception and consumption.

 Blues, Non-being and Objecthood